 Supported Independent Living

-Supported Independent Living (SIL) is help with and/or supervision of daily tasks to develop the skills you need to live as independently as possible.
+Supported and Independent Living (SIL/ILO) is help with and/or supervision of daily tasks to develop the skills you need to live as independently as possible.

 With years of experience, we can assist you to find a home of your own, supporting your growing independence while also being there whenever you need us.
-From supporting you a couple of hours a day to 24/7 Support – We provide you with the support you want and need to feel comfortable and secure living in a home by yourself.
+From supporting you for a few hours a day to 24 hours/ 7 days a week – We provide you with the support you want and need to feel comfortable and secure living in a home by yourself.

-Your Support Team works with you to maintain your independent living skills while assisting you to learn new skills such as:
+Your Support Team works with you to build your independent living skills such as: